 The Penny-Farthing Prize for Lyric Poetry is now open for submissions.

 Guesthouse is pleased to announce The Penny-Farthing Prize for Lyric Poetry, designed to honor the best lyrical poetry written today and harness the community-building power of competition in the arts.
+One poem will be selected by our judge as the winner.
 We hope to model a new formula for our poetry contest by borrowing what we see working among our peers and predecessors but also testing the waters of a transparency-based approach.
 As is suggested by the contest’s title, we will divvy up the contest proceeds into four pots.

 - $3.00 will go directly to the winner as a cash prize;